 German Interior Minister Thomas de Maiziere said the mosque attack was "all the more scandalous" because it happened on the eve of the 10th annual meeting of the German Islam Conference.

-Police linked the explosion at the congress centre to celebrations due to take place next week in Dresden marking the 26th anniversary of German unification, which is to be attended by German President Joachim Gauck.
+Police linked the explosion at the congress centre to celebrations set to take place next week in Dresden marking the 26th anniversary of German unification, which is to be attended by German President Joachim Gauck.

 READ MORE: Germany - Merkel's party suffers loss in Berlin election

 The explosion at the mosque was detonated at 1953 GMT on Monday.
-The force of the blast pushed the front door of the building inwards and left the building covered with soot, police said.
+The force of the blast pushed the front door of the building inward and left the building covered with soot, police said.

 The heat caused by the explosion at the centre destroyed the side of a decorative glass cube in an open area in the congress building and resulted in parts of the building being evacuated.

-Dresden, a Baroque city in Germany's ex-communist east, is also the birthplace of the anti-immigration Pegida street movement, short for Patriotic Europeans Against the Islamisation of the Occident.
+Dresden, a Baroque city in Germany's ex-communist east, is also the birthplace of the anti-immigration PEGIDA street movement, short for Patriotic Europeans Against the Islamisation of the Occident.

 Its members have angrily protested against the influx of refugees and migrants that last year brought one million asylum seekers to Europe's biggest economy.

-About a dozen demonstrations are planned over the weekend, by both Pegida and by anti-fascist groups.
+About a dozen demonstrations are planned over the weekend, by both PEGIDA and by anti-fascist groups.